 Practicality, comfort and boot space

-Boot space is decent in this class too with 400 litres of room, which is more than enough for some suitcases or a couple of sets of golf clubs – and not too far short of the 470 litres offered in the S-Class saloon.
+Boot space is decent for the class with 400 litres of room, more than enough for some suitcases or a couple of sets of golf clubs – and not too far short of the 470 litres offered in the S-Class saloon.

 Reliability and Safety

 Mercedes has forged a strong reputation for building durable cars, and this is backed by a strong 11th place finish in our Driver Power 2015 satisfaction survey – although that’s one place down on the year before.